alexgidge/keepass-attempter/README.md

 Isn't it so tiring having to remember one entire master password to your keepass file?

-Well with the Keepass forgotten password attempter, now you don't even need a password!
+Well with the Keepass forgotten password attempter, now you don't even need to be that accurate!

-Just give it a list of words, and watch it spin for hours as it attempts every combination you provided.
+Just give it a list of words that you think the password could be, and watch it spin for hours as it attempts every combination you provided.

-I Hope you unlock your database soon
+I Hope you unlock your database soon.

 ### Please read included licence agreement.